Meenic/Bravo6/README.md

-# Bravo6
+# Bravo6 Discord Bot

-Bravo6 is a simple and fun Discord bot that can do various tasks.
+Bravo6 is a versatile Discord bot designed for various tasks.

 ## Features

+### `/assign_role` Command

--  `/assign_role` - The bot will assign a specified role to a group of members who meet certain conditions.
-You can use subcommands and options to customize the role assignment process.
-The bot will show a progress bar and a summary of the results in an embed message.
+The bot assigns a specified role to a group of members based on specified conditions.
+It provides customization through subcommands and options, displaying a progress bar and result summary in an embed message.

-   -  Subcommands:
+#### Subcommands:

-      -  `all` - The bot will assign the role to all members who do not have the role already.
+-  `all`: Assigns the role to all members.
-      -  `role` - The bot will assign the role to members who have another specified role and do not have the role already.
+-  `filter`: Assigns the role to members with a specified role.

-   -  Options:
+#### Options:

-      -  `role` - The role that you want to assign to the members.
-This is a required option for both subcommands.
+-  `target_role` (Required): Specifies the role for assignment.
-      -  `include_bots` - A boolean value that determines whether to include or exclude bot members in the role assignment.
-This is an optional option for both subcommands.
+-  `include_bots` (Optional): Determines whether to include bot members.
-      -  `reason` - A string that specifies the reason for the role assignment.
-This is an optional option for both subcommands.
+-  `reason` (Optional): Specifies the reason for the role assignment.
-      -  `target_role` - The role that the members must have in order to be eligible for the role assignment.
-This is a required option for the `role` subcommand.
+-  `filter_role` (Required for `filter`): Specifies the role members must have to be eligible.

 ## Installation

-To install Bravo6, you need to have Node.js and npm installed on your machine.
-You also need to create a Discord bot and get a token.
+### Prerequisites:

+-  Node.js and npm installed
+-  Discord bot created with a token

+### Steps:

-1. Clone this repository or download the zip file
+1. Clone or download the repository.
-2. Run `npm install` to install the dependencies
+2. Run `npm install` to install dependencies.
-3. Rename the `.env.example` file to `.env` and fill out everything
+3. Rename `.env.example` to `.env` and fill in the required information.
-4. Run `npm run build` to compile the typescript files
+4. Run `npm run build` to compile TypeScript files.
-5. Run `npm start` to start the bot
+5. Run `npm start` to start the bot.

 ## License